charley04310/Polynotes/README.md

   type        = string
 }
 ```
-### INIT & APPLY TERRAFORM
+### Init and Apply Terraform

-Before apply your terraform configuration make sur to init all changes your `terraform.tfstate` by running
+Before apply your terraform configuration make sur to init all changes in your `terraform.tfstate` by running

 ```sh
 terraform init